-To rigorously assess the predictive accuracy of response time models when applied to neuropsychological assessments of attention, executive control, and working memory.
+To assess the predictive accuracy of response time models when applied to neuropsychological assessments of attention, executive control, and working memory.
 This analysis aims to determine the ability of response time models to represent the processes underlying cognitive function.

 Hypothesis 1.
 I hypothesize that response time distributions from the data will fall within a 66% highest density ratio (HDI) of the posterior predictive distribution.